kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 river.
 The green vegetation is up to our shoulders on either side, and the guide for the trip made the occasional loud call to deter bears.
-Along the way we were overtaken by a group of horse riders, it looks like a lot of fun!
+Along the way we were overtaken by a group of horse riders, it looked like a lot of fun!
 They make their way through the valley off the track.

-Plunging down into a gully, a slippery board crossed the rushing creek, and at each corssing, I observed the guys ceremoniously offered their hand out to the girls in the group, who seemed quite capable hikers.
+Plunging down into a gully, a slippery board crossed the rushing creek, and at each crossing, I observed the guys ceremoniously offered their hand out to the girls in the group, who seemed quite capable hikers.
 Chivalry is alive in Russia, and everyone seems to get right into it, a noted cultural difference.
-Gender roles are strong, and yet so many women out there on the outdoor trips, it almost puts the average hiking trip I've been on at home to shame.
+Gender roles are strong, and yet there are so many women out there on the outdoor trips, it almost puts the average hiking trip I've been on at home to shame.
 Food for thought in the debates about gender equality in the outdoors.

 At some point, the valley narrows and steepens, and we crossed the river at a flat spot.
 Strangely, we watched a duckling float past and plunge into the subsequent rapids, not sure what happened there!
-The hiking from this point reminded me a bit of South West Tasmania, until gaining the snow, and thereupon, the Blue Lakes themselves, cloaked in fog.
+The hiking from this point reminded me a bit of South West Tasmania, steep and moist, until gaining the snow, and thereupon, the Blue Lakes themselves, cloaked in fog.

 Up on the hillside, we observed the horse riders approach from above, evidently having taken a different route.
 On the opposite side, a bear